VovaStelmashchuk/VovaStelmashchuk/README.md

 My name is Vova (he/him) and if there is one thing that wakes me up in the morning... this is open-source development!

 ### Open source
-- Currently trying to develop the best access system for hackerspaces [Prismo](https://github.com/hacklabkyiv/prismo)
+Currently trying to develop the best access system for hackerspaces [Prismo](https://github.com/hacklabkyiv/prismo) Also I develop the [SelfPod](github.com/vovastelmashchuk/selfpod) the app for auto creating video from the podcast audio and cover.

 - Author of the following:
   - [Mixdrinks](http://mixdrinks.org/)